otroan/memos/per-tenant-errors.md

 1. Find a u16 in vlib_buffer_t which is guaranteed to be untrampled through graph traversal
 2. Add /errors/names array
 3. Per tenant error support in error-node.
+4. API to generate the error array for a new tenant.
+Needs to be called by tenant-aware initialisation code.

 ## Simple and combined counters